Accelerate the advancement of emerging Asian American leaders through business leadership skills training, mentoring, and networking.

 What are the requirements for enrolling in the program?

-Because this program focuses heavily on career and professional development we are looking for candidates with at least 3 years of working experience.
+Because this program focuses heavily on career and professional development we are looking for candidates who have at least 3 years of working experience.

 What is the time commitment for the program?